IdbeHoldL/silex-mvc-skeleton/README.md

-[Silex](http://silex.sensiolabs.org/documentation) is an awsome micro PHP framework based on the Symfony2 components.
-And this is a MVC skeleton project for Silex!
+[Silex](http://silex.sensiolabs.org/documentation) is an awesome micro PHP framework based on the Symfony2 components.
+And this is an MVC skeleton project for Silex!

 # Getting Started